 Dutch: In February of 2016, a baby boy born to California’s Lt.
 Gov. Gavin Newsom and his wife was named Dutch after the town of Dutch Flat, “where Newsom spent much of his childhood at his father’s home.”
-(They also have a daughter named Montana, after the state where they got married.)
+(They also have a daughter named Montana, because that’s where they got married.)

 Christina: In February of 2016, a baby girl born to a woman on a New York-bound Amtrak train was named Trinity Christina — middle name in honor of a fellow train passenger who assisted during the birth.